GoogleContainerTools/skaffold/docs/design_proposals/digest-tagger.md

  + the `git` tagger requires users to have the `git` binary installed.
 It also requires the project to be a git project, which is typically not the case when users just try to get started.
- + the `sha256` has a wrong name.
+ + `sha256` is a misleading name.
 It is named like that because, in the end, when Skaffold deploys to a remote cluster, the image's sha256 digest will be used as the immutable tag.
    Users are very confused with this name and behaviour.
  + the `sha256` used to be able to use the image tags provided in the artifact definition,